shalivan/shalivan.github.io/_posts/PSY/61-01-01-Narration.md

 during the story object can inherit meaning and emotional value

+### Conflict
+- konflikt interesów
-- **Conflict** - Wants vs needs
+- Wants vs needs
 - Mind (primal mammal) vs Soul (fulfill to have superior existence)

-- **Mystery** -
+### Mystery

+### Meaning

-- **Meaning** - Semiotics symbolism and archetypes. of sign process, which is any form of activity, conduct, or any process that involves signs, including the production of meaning.
+ Semiotics symbolism and archetypes. of sign process, which is any form of activity, conduct, or any process that involves signs, including the production of meaning.

 #####  collective unconscious
 Structure of collective mind shared by all humans.
 Jung: is populated by instincts and archetypes Universal through shared by all cultures
 - Love, Injustice, Freedom, Honor, Liberty, Vengin, Survival, Fear, Guilt

+### Emotion s

+emotions :
+- thrill
+- positive
+- interest rythm,

 [Human Motivation](/motivation/)

+- do you have power over the world
 ---

 # Characters